The Tasmanian Men's Shed Association (TMSA) was formed in 2009 and is the peak body representing sheds across Tasmania.

 The organisation exists only through the efforts of volunteers from various sheds around Tasmania.

-The Tasmanian Men's Shed Association committee lobby local and state government for funding on behalf of registered sheds.
+The Tasmanian Men's Shed Association committee lobby local and state government for funding on behalf of all Men's Sheds across Tasmania.

-Tasmanian Men’s Sheds Goes from Strength to Strength!
+Tasmanian Men’s Sheds are going from Strength to Strength!

 The Tasmanian Men's Shed Association has the following roles:

 - To represent Men's Sheds to Governments, NGOs, funding sources etc.

 - To publicize and promote the Men's Shed concept.

 - To assist in training, OHS, funding and insurance advice.

 - To provide Start up information documentation for new sheds.

 - To act as a neutral body where overall decisions are required.

 Our Strategic Plan is available for you to download and read here.